 Vegan buttermilk: Measure 2 cups almond milk and remove 2 tbsp.
 Add 2 tablespoon lemon juice or apple cider vinegar and stir gently.
 Let the mixture sit for 5-10 minutes.
 It’s ready when it slightly thickens and curdles.

-Reheating: Reheat on a pan, in the oven at 300F, or in a toaster until warmed through.
+Reheating: Reheat in a pan, in the oven at 300F, or in a toaster until warmed through.
 You can reheat them from frozen or defrost them in the fridge overnight first.
 I don’t recommend using a toaster for frozen pancakes because they tend to stay frozen in the middle with this method.

 My new go-to pancake recipe!
 So fluffy and perfect every time.
 I use gluten-free flour by bobs red mill.